inductiva/docs/docs/swan/1.tutorials/3.modeling-waves-in-polynyas/sections/section4.md

+---
-# Run All Simulations from Scenario S2_f5 in Parallel
+title: Run All Simulations from Scenario S2_f5 in Parallel
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 Earlier, we explored how to run a **single simulation** and evaluated how **hyper-threading** influences SWAN simulations.
 Now, let’s take it a step further: we’ll run **all simulations within the S2_f5 scenario in parallel**.